Kaushitaki Upanishad: Third chapter

-Edward Cowell translates these last verses as, "Prana is prajna, it is joy, it is eternally young, it is immortal.
+Edward Cowell translates these last verses as, "Prāṇa is prajñā, it is joy, it is eternally young, it is immortal.
 This is the guardian of the world, this is the king of the world, this is the lord of the world, this is my Self.
 Thus let a man know, thus let a man know."
 Robert Hume summarizes the last verse of Kaushitaki's Chapter 3 as stating that "a human being's ethical responsibility, his very self being is identical with the world-all".

 Fourth chapter

-The fourth chapter of Kausitaki Upanishad builds on the third chapter, but it peculiarly varies in various manuscripts of Rig veda discovered in Indian subcontinent.
+The fourth chapter of Kausitaki Upanishad builds on the third chapter, but it peculiarly varies in various manuscripts of Rigveda discovered in Indian subcontinent.
 This suggests that this chapter may be an addition of a later era.
 Despite the variations, the central idea is similar in all recensions so far.
 The chapter offers sixteen themes in explaining what Brahman (Atman) is, which overlaps with the twelve found in Chapter 2 of Brihadaranyaka Upanishad.
 This last chapter of Kausitaki Upanishad states that Brahman and Self are one, there is ultimate unity in the Self, which is the creative, pervasive, supreme and universal in each living being.

 Translations

 The Kaushitaki Upanishad has been translated by many scholars, but the translations vary because the manuscripts used vary.
 It was translated into Persian in medieval times, as Kokhenk; however, the manuscript used for that translation has been lost.
-The most cited English translations are those by Eduard Cowell, Paul Deussen, Robert Hume and Max Muller.
+The most cited English translations are those by Eduard Cowell, Paul Deussen, Robert Hume and Max Müller.